cryptomiles-dev/Kali_MiniTower/Change-OLED.md

 `python bitstamp_ticker.py`

 The OLED display will then display the Bitcoin ticker script on the OLED display.
 This will display the script on the OLED display until reboot.

+### Make the change permanent

 If you want it to be permanent simply add the scripts name and path to the `.service` file.

 Edit the `.service` file
 `sudo nano /etc/systemd/system/minitower_oled.service`